 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The Darwin River acts as the primary lifeblood for Darwin River, making it a cornerstone of the Tanami-Timor Sea Coast network.
-Managing the flow from the Darwin River ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the Tanami-Timor Sea Coast are deeply influenced by the retention capacity of Darwin River.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+The Tanami-Timor Sea Coast region relies heavily on the seasonal inflows captured here.

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.